 Moving sucks.
 There’s really no way around that.
 Moving is one of the most significant pain points for new tenants and property managers within the multifamily housing industry.
-Empower your tenants by Providing them with SnapInspect’s ultimate multifamily moving guide.
-Providing your tenants with a positive move in experience has been proven to increase tenant retention by up to 80%.
+Empower your tenants by providing them with SnapInspect’s ultimate multifamily moving guide.
+Providing your tenants with a positive move-in experience has been proven to increase tenant retention by up to 80%.

 Before Moving Day